Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

-Auckland Mayor Phil Goff has welcomed the news the city won't be moving to level 4 but says there will still be personal sacrificies for many people under level 3.
+Auckland Mayor Phil Goff has welcomed the news the city won't be moving to level 4 but says there will still be personal sacrifices for many people under level 3.

 And he urged residents not to panic buy.